Easton in Washington County, New York — The American Northeast (Mid-Atlantic)

 Erected 1932 by State Education Department.

 Location.
 42° 59.417′ N, 73° 32.4′ W. Marker is in Easton, New York, in Washington County.
 Marker is on Meeting House Road just east of Hoag Road, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 227 Meeting House Road, Greenwich NY 12834, United States of America.
+Touch for directions.

 Regarding Friends Log Meeting House.
 The property is still used as a Meeting House and there is a cemetery located next to the Meeting House.
-The Log Meeting House has been replaced by the one
+The Log Meeting House has been replaced by the one shown in the pictures.

 Additional keywords.
 Burgoynes Campaign, 1777